 Operating a tow truck comes with some financial risks.
-That’s why getting the right insurance for your towing company is vital: You’re on the hook for protecting not only yourself and your truck, but also anything else that you’re towing behind it.
+That’s why getting the right insurance for your towing company is vital.
+You’re on the hook for protecting not only yourself and your truck, but also anything else that you’re towing behind it.
 Commercial coverage can be among your major business expenses, so it pays to compare the coverage you need and find a rate your business can afford.

 Average cost of towing insurance